rhaslund/labguides/vao-2.0/module-09/content.md

  2. Password: +++Pa%%w0rd+++

 4. [] Click the **OK** button.
+> **Important: If a Microsoft Office Activation window is displayed, simply click the Cancel button.**

 5. [] Ignore the warning about regions that overlap and click the **OK** button.
 6. [] Click the **View** tab on the Microsoft Word ribbon.
 7. [] Select **Edit Document**.